Blue-Thunder-infinite/pharmacysees/README.md

 $ cd client
 $ npm install (to install client-side dependencies)
 $ npm run start (to start the client), or ng serve

+First time running the project, must register Admin on login(register), to enter to admin area.
 ```
 ```
 In the second terminal